Liongrass/21UP/README.md

 <img width="1018" height="509" alt="banner" src="https://github.com/user-attachments/assets/366ba7b7-83e2-4909-a4fc-3884f69ce163" />

 Currently being implemented:
+- The display is included now, but it does not yet show QR codes, success or failure messages

 To be implemented:
 - Keep listening for the button even when an invoice is currently pending.
 - Cancel the current invoice when a button is pressed
 - Make a setup.py file
-- The display
-- Shutdown logic
+- Cleanup pins when program is exited

 Bugs:

 Prerequisites: